 In 2021, Cyclopharm has continued to leverage its regulatory expertise and operational footprint to secure third-party distribution agreements in Europe and Asia Pacific.
-These partnerships demonstrate the success of the Company's strategy to pursue revenue from distributing third-parties' products, following the acquisition of certain of the Company's European distributors.
+These partnerships demonstrate the success of the Company's strategy to pursue revenue from distributing third parties' products, following the acquisition of certain of the Company's European distributors.

 During the year, the third-party distribution business contributed \$4.10 million of revenue to the business.
-This additional revenue stream has been particularly advantageous during both 2020 and 2021, years in which COVID-19 has impacted our TechnegasTM business.
+This additional revenue stream has been particularly advantageous during both 2020 and 2021, years in which COVID-19 has impacted our Technegas[TM] business.

 In line with our strategy to build complementary revenue streams, we recently initiated the first sales of a 5-year agreement with Jubilant Draximage Inc of Canada, to distribute its RUBY-FILL® Generators and accessories in 14 European countries.

+Sales under the new Jubilant Draximage agreement commenced in late 2020.
 Subject to achieving certain sales targets, Cyclopharm anticipates the contract will contribute up to approximately €500,000 to gross annual profit before tax by FY2023.